kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 > note ""
 > Ensure that the `storageClassName` contains the name of the storage class you have created, in this case, `rook-ceph-block`

-For checking that it has been bound, list the PVC's and look for the ones in the `rook-ceph-block` storageclass:
+For checking that it has been bound, list the PVCs and look for the ones in the `rook-ceph-block` storageclass:

 ```sh
 [root@kv-master-00 ~]# kubectl get pvc